Bruce Schneier: Growing number of everyday devices are listening in

 Our smartphones and computers, of course, listen to us when we’re making audio and video calls.
 But the microphones are always there, and there are ways a hacker, government, or clever company can turn those microphones on without our knowledge.
 Sometimes we turn them on ourselves.
 If we have an iPhone, the voice-processing system Siri listens to us, but only when we push the iPhone’s button.
 Like Samsung, iPhones with the “Hey Siri” feature enabled listen all the time.
 So do Android devices with the “OK Google” feature enabled, and so does an Amazon voice-activated system called Echo.
 Facebook has the ability to turn your smartphone’s microphone on when you’re using the app.

 Even if you don’t speak, our computers are paying attention.
 Gmail “listens” to everything you write, and shows you advertising based on it.
 It might feel as if you’re never alone.
 Facebook does the same with everything you write on that platform, and even listens to the things you type but don’t post.
 Skype doesn’t listen – we think – but as Der Spiegel notes, data from the service “has been accessible to the NSA’s snoops” since 2011.

 So the NSA certainly listens.
 It listens directly, and it listens to all these companies listening to you.
 So do other countries like Russia and China, which we really don’t want listening so closely to their citizens.

 It’s not just the devices that listen; most of this data is transmitted over the Internet.
 Samsung sends it to what was referred to as a “third party” in its policy statement.
-It later revealed that third party to be a company you’ve never heard of -- Nuance -- that turns the voice into text for it.
+It later revealed that third party to be a company you’ve never heard of – Nuance – that turns the voice into text for it.
 Samsung promises that the data is erased immediately.
 Most of the other companies that are listening promise no such thing and, in fact, save your data for a long time.
 Governments, of course, save it, too.

 This data is a treasure trove for criminals, as we are learning again and again as tens and hundreds of millions of customer records are repeatedly stolen.
 Last week, it was reported that hackers had accessed the personal records of some 80 million Anthem Health customers and others.
 Last year, it was Home Depot, JP Morgan, Sony and many others.
 Do we think Nuance’s security is better than any of these companies?
 I sure don’t.

 The Internet of Things is full of listeners.
 Newer cars contain computers that record speed, steering wheel position, pedal pressure, even tire pressure – and insurance companies want to listen.
 And, of course, your cell phone records your precise location at all times you have it on – and possibly even when you turn it off.
 If you have a smart thermostat, it records your house’s temperature, humidity, ambient light and any nearby movement.
 Any fitness tracker you’re wearing records your movements and some vital signs; so do many computerized medical devices.
 Add security cameras and recorders, drones and other surveillance airplanes, and we’re being watched, tracked, measured and listened to almost all the time.